 We understand that it is important to you to find out the result of a recent test as quickly as possible.

 As soon as the test result arrives at the Practice (usually electronically) your Clinicain will view and assess the result.

-Often when the result is normal your Doctor will not contact you.
-However, if the test result is abnormal or if further tests are required, our staff will contact you by phone if possible or will write you a letter, inviting you to make an appointment with the Doctor who requested the test.
+Often when the result is normal your Clinician will not contact you.
+However, if the test result is abnormal or if further tests are required, one of our team will contact you by phone if possible or send you a letter, inviting you to make an appointment with the GP or CP who requested the test.

 You are welcome to call us to find out the result of your test.
 If you are phoning for a test result, please note our results line is open from 9am and 12pm Monday to Friday.
 To see our full practice opening times Click here for more information